-A couple of years ago I was the chief blog writer for a very large paint manufacturer.
-Dry subject matter you might think (wet, actually) but I had a lot of fun writing them, especially the titles, and my personal favourite was Your Walls Can’t Handle Vermouth!
+A couple of years ago, I was the chief blog writer for one of the world’s largest paint manufacturers.
+You might be thinking paint would be dry subject matter, but it was actually pretty wet (boom boom!) and I had a lot of fun writing the posts, especially the titles.
+My personal favourite was one from Christmas time: Your Walls Can’t Handle Vermouth!

 Jack Nicholson in ‘A Few Good Men’?
 You know, “You can’t handle the truth!”…?
 Never mind.